Part 03: Mid-rise Buildings That Work – The Solutions

 Money

-Before a project can get a building permit, Section 37 of the Planning Act (Community Benefits charges) permits municipalities to charge a set fee to fund community benefits (such as parks and affordable housing).
+Before a project can get a building permit, Section 37 of the Planning Act (now known as Community Benefits Charges (CBC)) permits municipalities to charge a set fee to fund community benefits (such as parks and affordable housing).
 These charges can only apply to developments with 10 or more residential units and 5 or more storeys.
 The fee is to be no more than 4% of the land value.

 While the new CBC replaces density and height bonusing, it gives greater certainty on what can be built and what will be charged.